Carol W. Greider: Discovery of telomerase

 Greider completed her Ph.D. in molecular biology in 1987 at Berkeley under Elizabeth Blackburn.
 While at Berkeley, Greider and Blackburn discovered how chromosomes are protected by telomeres and the enzyme telomerase.

 Greider joined Blackburn's laboratory in April 1984 looking for the enzyme that was hypothesized to add extra DNA bases to the ends of chromosomes.
 Without the extra bases, which are added as repeats of a six-base pair motif, chromosomes are shortened during DNA replication, eventually resulting in chromosome deterioration and senescence or cancer-causing chromosome fusion.
 Blackburn and Greider looked for the enzyme in the model organism Tetrahymena thermophila, a fresh-water protozoan with a large number of telomeres.

-On December 25, 1984, Greider first obtained results indicating that a particular enzyme was likely responsible.
+On December 25, 1984, Greider obtained results indicating that a particular enzyme was likely responsible.
 After six months of additional research, Greider and Blackburn concluded that it was the enzyme responsible for telomere addition.
 They published their findings in the journal Cell in December 1985.
 The enzyme, originally called "telomere terminal transferase," is now known as telomerase.
 Telomerase rebuilds the tips of chromosomes and determines the life span of cells.

 Greider's additional research to confirm her discovery was largely focused on identifying the mechanism that telomerase uses for elongation.
 Greider chose to use RNA degrading enzymes and saw that the telomeres stopped extending, which was an indication that RNA was involved in the enzyme.